Commercial Cookery

 • Get support to find industry placement

-CIT Commercial Cookery students had the opportunity to enter The National Apprentice Competition (there is a culinary student category).
+CIT Commercial Cookery students have the opportunity to enter The National Apprentice Competition (there is a culinary student category).
 One of our international students won the ACT competition last year and went onto Melbourne to compete further.
 Our students are also involved in Celebrity and Industry Chef Dinner Events.
 Celebrity chefs, Canberra based chefs and Award Winning Canberra restaurants attend CIT to present to and work with our students.

 • Course Details